Stratis-Dermanoutsos/Stratis-Dermanoutsos/README.md

 # Welcome to my GitHub page

-- 🎓 Currently studying **Computer Science** at the **University of Piraeus, Greece**
+- 🎓 Currently studying **Computer Science** at the **University of Piraeus**
 - 🚩 **Goal**: Become a Senior, well-balanced Full-Stack Web & Mobile Developer.
-- 🔭 I’m currently working on many different projects, focusing on mobile and web applications with **C#** and **React**.
+- 🔭 I’m currently studying the art of Full-Stack development.
-- 💬 Ask me about **anything** you can think of.
-I might know, might not.
-Still, we can search for an answer.
-I am always interested in learning!
+- 💬 Always interested in learning.
+Ask me anything and we can search for an answer together.
 - ⚔ **Collaborations** and **team project** invitations are always welcome!

 ## Connect with me